 Penelope likes to go on adventures and her magical coat tree allows her to transform into any adventure she likes—depending on what outfit she places on it.
 In Penelope the Purple Pirate, she places a pirate outfit on her coat tree and her bedroom transforms into a gigantic pirate ship and she meets up with her friends—all have physical disabilities.

 In Gerry the Giraffe, Gerry is sad because all the other giraffes never choose him to play volleyball—because of course all young giraffes love playing volleyball!
 When the rest of the team heads off to volleyball camp, Gerry works hard all summer long to be the best player he can be.

-You also have the Dandelion Moms web community…tell us how it celebrates motherhood.
+You also have the Dandelion Women web community…tell us how it celebrates motherhood.

 Thank you Melissa.
-You certainly live up to your definition of a Dandelion Mom…beautiful, strong, and resilient.
+You certainly live up to your definition of a Dandelion Woman…beautiful, strong, and resilient.
 And I just want to go further and add creative, talented, and amazing!

 Thank YOU Jodi!
 Always a pleasure working with you!